Lauren Landfried posted about Gardens to Tables Food Day 2015 on Facebook 2015-08-28 15:15:38 -0400Please RSVP: Gardens to Tables Food Day 2015

-The event will kick off with a speech from our awesome keynote speaker, Rachel Deffenbaugh (biography below) - the Farm Manager of City Seeds Urban Farm of Gateway Greening.
-We will start this at 11 am on the bleachers at the SLU track across the street from the garden.
+The event will kick off with a speech from our awesome keynote speaker, Rusty Lee of Lee Farms (biography below).
+He will begin speaking at 11 am on the bleachers at the SLU track across the street from the garden.
 Then, we will all cross the street to the garden where the stations and food will be presented.
 For the stations, we will have a variety of experts such as agencies that work with these topics to teach of their individual disciplines.

-Along with having stations teaching ways to get involved, we will also be serving an artisanal lunch (menu below) for the mere price of $5.
-You can pay at the door, or beat the lines and pay online now!
+Along with having stations teaching ways to get involved, we will also be serving an artisanal lunch (menu below) orchestrated by professional chefs and prepared by students for the mere price of $5. for students (with a student ID) or $10 for non-students.
+You can pay at the door, or beat the lines and pay online!
+We hope to see you there!

 3209 Rutger St